marten-seemann/base-drafts/draft-ietf-quic-tls.md

 In general, the rules for which data can appear in packets of which encryption level are the same in QUIC as in TLS over TCP:

-u- Handshake messages MAY appear in packets of any encryption level.
+- CRYPTO frames MAY appear in packets of any encryption level.
-  [TODO: Alerts]
+- CONNECTION_CLOSE and CRYPTO_CLOSE MAY appear in packets of any encryption level other than 0-RTT.
 - PADDING frames MAY appear in packets of any encryption level.
 - ACK frames MAY appear in packets of any encryption level, but MUST only acknowledge packets which appeared in that encryption